Asbury University Data & Information Overview

 Percent of Full-Time Faculty

-The full-time faculty percentage at Asbury University is 45%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at Asbury University is 52%.
+This is higher than the national average of 47%.

 Retention and Graduation Rates at Asbury University